alfredodiaz53/big-bang/CONTRIBUTING.md

 Big Bang allows for community contributions to unclassified repositories.
 Opensource community developers may pull and commit code while corresponding with the BigBang team via [Github](https://github.com/), please follow the specific guidelines and processes outlined in our documentation [CI-Workflow](./docs/developer/ci-workflow.md).
 We take security and compliance seriously, and certain contributions may require additional steps.

+Click [here](./docs/guides/contribute/github-contributions) for detailed instructions on how to contribute to Big Bang.

 Thank you for contributing to BigBang, and we appreciate your support in making it even better!